 Some insurance policies require you to inform the insurance company that you were involved in an accident within a certain time frame.
 You need to remember that your car insurance company may not have your best interests at heart.
 Do not admit fault or tell them that you feel okay.
 This applies to the other driver and their insurance company too.

 You may need to make use of your insurance coverage, which means you will need to inform your insurance company you were involved in an accident.
 Make sure you do not admit fault in any way, shape, or form, and keep it vague.

-What Different Types of Compensation Are Available to Me Following a Car Accident?
+What Different Types of Compensation Are Available to Me Following a Car Accident in Austin?

 When a victim has suffered from car accident injuries, there are a number of damages they can incur as a result.
 Your car accident lawyer will need to calculate what these damages are worth so they can try to negotiate a settlement from the other driver’s insurance company.